 At Little Goose Dam, off-season surface spill will occur with the spillway weir in “high crest” (approximately 7 kcfs spill).

-In 2023, spring surface spill will continue through the start of spring spill for juvenile fish on April 10 to comply with the Agreement for short-term operations of the Columbia River System.
-As such, in 2023, surface spill for adult steelhead will occur at the four Lower Snake River dams March 1–April 2.
+In 2023, spring surface spill will continue through the start of spring spill for juvenile fish on April 10, and fall surface spill will begin on September 1, to comply with the Agreement for short-term operations of the Columbia River System.
+As such, in 2023, surface spill for adult steelhead will occur at the four Lower Snake River dams March 1–April 2 and September 1–November 15, three times each week on non-consecutive days for four hours in the morning.

 Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage.